-6. Conclusions
+6 Conclusions

 Taken together, the findings from the two simulation studies inform the debate on early infant cognition in three important ways.
 First, why do infants look longer at impossible events?
 Baillargeon proposes that when infants are surprised or puzzled by an impossible event, they pay more attention to it.
-Notice that this representational account presupposes not only the ability to mentally represent the physical world, but also prior knowledge of the physical world that allows infants to reason about occluded events.
+Notice that this representational account presupposes not only the ability to represent mentally the physical world, but also prior knowledge of the physical world that allows infants to reason about occluded events.

-In contrast, simulation results from the car study suggest an alternative, more parsimonious account: when the box appears in the car's trajectory (i.e., the Impossible event), infants' tracking is disrupted, and thus they pay more attention to the Impossible event as they search for the car to continue tracking it.
+In contrast, simulation results from the car study suggest an alternative, perception-based account: when the box appears in the car's trajectory (i.e., the Impossible event), infants' tracking is disrupted, and thus they pay more attention to the Impossible event as they search for the car to continue tracking it.
 I discuss below the implications of this kind of account for infant cognition research.

 Before we accept this alternative, perceptualprocessing account, it must be empirically verified.
 How can it be tested?
-Answering this question suggests a second major consequence of the eye-movement model: because the model produces overt behaviors (i.e., eye movements) in a quasi-realistic world, we can draw an analogy between qualitative behavior patterns in the model, and those produced by human infants in the car study.
-Therefore, the model suggests at least 3 specific qualitative predictions:
+Addressing this question suggests a second major consequence of the eye-movement model: Because the model produces overt behaviors (i.e., eye movements) in a quasi-realistic world, we can draw an analogy between qualitative behavior patterns in the model and those produced by human infants in the car study.
+Therefore, the model suggests at least three specific qualitative predictions:

-- (1) Infants should scan the Possible and Impossible events in different ways (see Figure 4). - (2) Infants should be more successful at tracking the car during the Possible event (see Figures 3 and 6). - (3) Infants' anticipatory eye-movements should be disrupted during the Impossible event.
+- 1. Infants will scan the Possible and Impossible events in different ways (see Figure 4). - 2.
+Infants will be more successful at tracking the car during the Possible event (see Figures 3 and 6). - 3.
+Infants' anticipatory eye movements will be disrupted during the Impossible event.